gvwilson/sdxpy/src/interp/index.md

 ### While Loops {: .exercise}

 Implement a `while` loop instruction.
-Your implemetation can use either a Python `while` loop or recursion.
+Your implementation can use either a Python `while` loop or recursion.

 ### For Loops {: .exercise}